janschill/auto-focus/README.md

 ### Slack Integration

 Ideally, I would like to set a Slack status and stop notification from that layer, as it would also inform people that I am currently focussing and if really needed, they could still bypass my status and reach me if something is burning.
 Integrating with Slack requires a Slack App and API access.
 This is not impossible, but a bit more involved.
-Consider this an MVP and if it works well, we can iterate and ask IT for a Slack App.

 ### Support Other IDEs

 Not everyone is using VSCode or other applications could be also considered to be part of being in focus.
-Replacing VSCode as the main application is trivial, just change `com.microsoft.VSCode` in `main.go` to your IDE.
-Of course, we can also make this configurable or have a list, but again: MVP.
+Replacing VSCode as the main application is trivial, just change `com.microsoft.VSCode` in `.env` to your IDE.
+At some point we should support multiple applications.

 ### Detect Activity